Scrambling (linguistics): Definite vs. Indefinite Pronouns

+Non-midfield Scrambling or Topicalization?

+Scrambling can be an ambiguous term, and identifying word movement that fits cleanly into it can be difficult.
 Standard instances of scrambling in German occur in the midfield, as stated above.
 There are, however, many non-canonical orderings, whose displaced constituents do not appear in the midfield.
 One can argue that such examples also involve scrambling:

 The past participle erwähnt has been topicalized in this sentence, but its object, the pronoun das, appears on the other side of the finite verb.
 There is no midfield involved in this case, which means the non-canonical position in which das appears in relation to its governor erwähnt cannot be addressed in terms of midfield scrambling.
 The position of das also cannot be addressed in terms of extraposition, since extraposed constituents are relatively heavy, much heavier than das, which is a very light definite pronoun.
 Given these facts, one can argue that a scrambling discontinuity is present.
 The definite pronoun das has been scrambled rightward out from under its governor erwähnt.
 Hence, the example suggests that the scrambling mechanism is quite flexible.

+On the other hand, while German's ability to scramble verbs is debatable, it does allows for verb-head topicalization.
+As seen if fig.3, it can be adequately argued that this sentence does not involve scrambling as we currently understand it.
+In this tree, the verb [erwähnt] moves to the topic position, the auxiliary complementizer [hat] moves to the C head, and [er] moves into subject position.
+This changes the underlying sentence [Er hat das nicht erwähnt] into [Erwähnt hat er das nicht ___] without any scrambling involving TopicP and FocusP.
+This highlights how difficult it is for syntacticians to tease apart what processes actually account for changes to canonical word-order.
+These processes may operate completely independently, or could be aspects of the same syntactic processes that may one day be unified into a single theory.